Vegan diets are growing in popularity for health and environmental reasons.

-All participants except those in the omnivorous diet group attended weekly group meetings.
+All participants, except those in the omnivorous diet group, attended weekly group meetings.
 The omnivore group attended monthly sessions and received the same diet information through weekly emails instead.

 Results: Participants in the vegan group lost an average of 7.5% of their body weight, which was the most of all groups.
-In comparison, omnivores lost only 3.1%.
+In comparison, those in the omnivore group lost only 3.1%.

 Protein intakes were not significantly different between groups.

-Results: Participants in the vegan group naturally consumed an average of 60 fewer calories per day, compared to the conventional diet group.
+Results: Participants in the vegan group consumed an average of 60 fewer calories per day, compared with the conventional diet group.

-Hemoglobin A1C levels decreased in both groups.
+HbA1c levels decreased in both groups.
 However, those in the vegan group reduced their levels by 0.3–0.6% more than the conventional diet group.

 There were no significant changes in blood pressure or blood cholesterol levels between groups.

-Blood concentrations of sugar, insulin, triglycerides, free fatty acids, gastric appetite hormones and oxidative stress markers were measured before the meals, as well as up to 180 minutes after the meal.
+Researchers measured blood concentrations of sugar, insulin, triglycerides, free fatty acids, gastric appetite hormones, and oxidative stress markers before the meal and up to 180 minutes after the meal.

-Results: Both groups lost around 4.4 lbs (2 kg) and 1% of their body weight, regardless of the diet consumed.
+Results: Both groups lost around 4.4 pounds (2 kg) and 1% of their body weight, regardless of the diet they consumed.

 The pleasantness of the diets was rated high for all meals, but participants generally rated the meat-containing meals higher than the soy-based vegan ones.

-Levels of ghrelin were slightly lower in the meat-based diet, but the difference wasn’t large enough to be considered significant.
+Levels of ghrelin were slightly lower in the meat-based diet, but the difference wasn’t large enough to be significant.

-Results: Participants in the vegan group reported greater improvements in energy levels, vitality and physical functioning, compared to the regular diet group.
+Results: Participants in the vegan group reported greater improvements in energy levels, vitality, and physical functioning, compared with the regular diet group.